 - Purchase and installation of fuel cell systems

 You can deduct 30% of the costs associated with these items.

 To fill out your Form 5695, you’ll need to start by gathering documentation related to any of the above costs.
 You’ll need to know the costs associated with installing any of the above improvements.
 This includes not just the cost of the parts associated with the improvements, but also the labor costs for installation.

 You’ll also need a copy of your Form 1040.
 If you qualify for other credits, you may not qualify for the full amount of credits available for home weatherization improvements.

 Having your 1040 handy will help you find and enter to relevant data to figure out how much credit you qualify for.
 (It may sound complicated, but don’t worry.
 In practice, it’s as easy as following the instructions on From 5695 to find the right numbers on your 1040.)

-Then, it will instruct you on how to total them, and help you figure the amount of your credit.
+Then, it will instruct you on how to total them, and help you figure out the amount of your credit.
 Remember, if you have any questions, don’t hesitate to contact a professional.
-A tax pro can make sure that you follow all pertinent laws while maximizing your take home amount.
+A tax pro can make sure that you follow all pertinent laws while maximizing your take-home amount.